 It’s rather curious that those who are quick to don the mantle of “tolerance,” and claim the moral high ground, really show their colors when someone disagrees with them.
 Some can get very ugly.
 They default to vile name-calling, and some get vicious, to the point of death wishes and threats of violence.
 Yep… I’ve heard them all….
 For daring to question the motives and logic behind the orders to shut down.

-Self-flagellation and economic self-immolation is all the rage now.
+Self-flagellation and economic self-immolation are all the rage now.
 I draw the line at their insistence that the rest of us follow suit.

 They cannot imagine another person standing on principle, even if it means standing OUT.
 They believe that consensus equals truth, and it shall not be questioned.